Suzuki GT380 model history

 It had a six speed gearbox and starting was kickstart.

-The GT380 was a massive bike with a rigid chassis with standard
+The Suzuki GT380 was a massive bike with a rigid chassis with standard

 telescopic forks up front and twin oil-damped shockers mounted